 As Associate Director of BJE, Phil Liff-Grieff oversees the agency’s Centers for Excellence in Jewish Educational Engagement, Complementary Education and Early Childhood and Parent Education.
-He also oversees new project development and is currently working on professional development for teen educators, rethinking parenting of 0 to 3 year olds and connecting Israeli-American families to the organized Jewish community.
+He also oversees new project development and is currently working on The First 36 Project- a pioneering initiative focusing of parenting children ages birth to 3 and the LA Jewish Teen Initiative.

 Prior to assuming his position at BJE, Phil was the founding Executive Director of the Jewish Federation of the Greater San Gabriel and Pomona Valleys, a community on the outskirts of Los Angeles.
 In that role, he oversaw the creation of a new central communal Jewish agency, focusing on community-building, fundraising and the programmatic activity of a spread-out suburban Jewish community.

 Previously he served as the Director of the LA Federation’s Youth Department and Committee for Programs in Israel, working closely with the Los Angeles-based shlichim on promoting Israel and Israel experiences for teens.
 In the late 1970’s, he directed the Havurat Noar program of the (then) Bureau of Jewish Education (an informal educational program for 9th graders), was the Director of Informal Education at Herzl Schools and has worked in a variety of Jewish camps, schools and youth movements.